Tesla, Inc. (NASDAQ:TSLA) Shares Sold by Alpha Cubed Investments LLC

-Alpha Cubed Investments LLC lowered its holdings in shares of Tesla, Inc. (NASDAQ:TSLA) by 23.9% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 4,692 shares of the electric vehicle producer’s stock after selling 1,477 shares during the period.
-Alpha Cubed Investments LLC’s holdings in Tesla were worth $3,134,000 as of its most recent SEC filing.
+Alpha Cubed Investments LLC cut its stake in shares of Tesla, Inc. (NASDAQ:TSLA) by 23.9% in the first quarter, according to the company in its most recent disclosure with the SEC.
+The institutional investor owned 4,692 shares of the electric vehicle producer’s stock after selling 1,477 shares during the quarter.
+Alpha Cubed Investments LLC’s holdings in Tesla were worth $3,134,000 at the end of the most recent reporting period.

-Several equities analysts recently weighed in on TSLA shares.
-Morgan Stanley reissued a “buy” rating on shares of Tesla in a research report on Tuesday, April 6th.
-JPMorgan Chase & Co. raised their price objective on Tesla from $135.00 to $155.00 and gave the stock an “underweight” rating in a research note on Monday, April 5th.
-BNP Paribas cut Tesla from a “neutral” rating to an “underperform” rating and decreased their price objective for the company from $385.00 to $340.00 in a report on Tuesday, January 5th.
-The Goldman Sachs Group lifted their price target on Tesla to $860.00 and gave the stock a “buy” rating in a report on Tuesday.
-Finally, FIX upgraded Tesla to a “buy” rating in a report on Tuesday, March 9th.
-Eleven investment analysts have rated the stock with a sell rating, eleven have given a hold rating, twelve have assigned a buy rating and one has given a strong buy rating to the stock.
-The stock presently has an average rating of “Hold” and a consensus price target of $415.32.
+TSLA has been the subject of several research analyst reports.
+BNP Paribas downgraded Tesla from a “neutral” rating to an “underperform” rating and decreased their price objective for the company from $385.00 to $340.00 in a report on Tuesday, January 5th.
+Wedbush reaffirmed a “buy” rating and set a $1,000.00 price target on shares of Tesla in a report on Friday, April 9th.
+Royal Bank of Canada raised Tesla from an “underperform” rating to a “sector perform” rating in a report on Thursday, January 7th.
+Roth Capital reaffirmed a “neutral” rating and set a $150.00 price target on shares of Tesla in a report on Thursday, January 28th.
+Finally, Mizuho increased their price target on Tesla from $775.00 to $820.00 and gave the stock a “buy” rating in a report on Monday.
+Eleven investment analysts have rated the stock with a sell rating, eleven have assigned a hold rating, twelve have assigned a buy rating and one has assigned a strong buy rating to the company.
+The stock has an average rating of “Hold” and a consensus target price of $415.32.

-Tesla (NASDAQ:TSLA) last posted its quarterly earnings data on Sunday, April 25th.
-The electric vehicle producer reported $0.93 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.79 by $0.14.
-The firm had revenue of $10.39 billion for the quarter, compared to analysts’ expectations of $9.89 billion.
-Tesla had a net margin of 1.97% and a return on equity of 4.93%.
-The business’s quarterly revenue was up 73.6% on a year-over-year basis.
-During the same quarter last year, the company posted $0.23 EPS.
-On average, analysts predict that Tesla, Inc. will post 1.02 earnings per share for the current year.
+Tesla (NASDAQ:TSLA) last released its quarterly earnings results on Sunday, April 25th.
+The electric vehicle producer reported $0.93 EPS for the quarter, topping the consensus estimate of $0.79 by $0.14.
+Tesla had a return on equity of 4.93% and a net margin of 1.97%.
+The firm had revenue of $10.39 billion for the quarter, compared to analyst estimates of $9.89 billion.
+During the same period in the previous year, the company posted $0.23 EPS.
+Tesla’s revenue for the quarter was up 73.6% on a year-over-year basis.
+On average, analysts forecast that Tesla, Inc. will post 1.02 earnings per share for the current fiscal year.

-In other Tesla news, CAO Vaibhav Taneja sold 1,844 shares of the firm’s stock in a transaction on Monday, March 8th.
-The shares were sold at an average price of $595.08, for a total value of $1,097,327.52.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, SVP Andrew D. Baglino sold 1,500 shares of the firm’s stock in a transaction on Wednesday, January 27th.
-The stock was sold at an average price of $870.35, for a total transaction of $1,305,525.00.
-Following the completion of the sale, the senior vice president now directly owns 20,726 shares in the company, valued at approximately $18,038,874.10.
+In other news, CAO Vaibhav Taneja sold 1,844 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
+The stock was sold at an average price of $595.08, for a total value of $1,097,327.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, CFO Zachary Kirkhorn sold 1,250 shares of the business’s stock in a transaction that occurred on Wednesday, February 17th.
+The shares were sold at an average price of $778.17, for a total value of $972,712.50.
+Following the completion of the sale, the chief financial officer now owns 55,007 shares of the company’s stock, valued at $42,804,797.19.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 82,653 shares of company stock worth $63,536,274.
-23.00% of the stock is owned by corporate insiders.
+Over the last ninety days, insiders sold 82,653 shares of company stock worth $63,536,274.
+23.00% of the stock is currently owned by corporate insiders.

 Tesla, Inc designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
 The company operates in two segments, Automotive, and Energy Generation and Storage.
 The Automotive segment offers electric vehicles, as well as sells automotive regulatory credits.